TERMS & POLICIES

 If you are unable to attend a class due to illness, or for personal reasons, you will not be entitled to a refund for classes missed, or to transfer to another course to make up your missed class.

 We will ensure that you receive the advertised number of classes for your course.
 If a class falls on a public holiday, the course will extend over a longer period of time so as to allow for this.
 Advertised course dates take into account any possible missed classes due to public holidays.
 No courses will be scheduled on a public holiday weekend.

-In the event of staff sickness, we will endeavour to prevent class cancellation and to provide a substitute tutor.
+In the event of an unscheduled occurrence, such as staff sickness, we will endeavour to prevent class cancellation and to provide a substitute tutor.
 If we are unable to do this, the class may be postponed at very short notice and a replacement class re-scheduled.
 Should this situation arise we will make every effort to contact class participants as soon as possible.

 The school provides limited storage space for students to leave works for a short amount of time.
 Work that is left for an indefinite period, without prior consultation with us, will be disposed of as we see necessary.
 We will take every care with your work stored on our premises, but will not be held responsible for any loss or damage that may occur while the work is with us.

 The school's health and safety policy is to protect you as much as possible from hazardous air-borne vapours.
 Please consult your tutor if you require clarity on the following:

 Turpentine: substances such as turpentine are not only combustible but may be harmful to your health through vapour and skin absorption.
 It is also unfair to your classmates if they are forced to passively inhale your solvents.
 If you are using oil paint and require a solvent we request that you use odourless turpentine.

 Aerosol sprays: use of aerosol spray paints, spray glues and spray fixatives of any kind are prohibited in the studio